Search:

 Moorabool River

 The Moorabool River flows southward from the Central Highlands between Ballarat and Ballan and joins the Barwon River at Fyansford.
-The Moorabool River, (Mooroobull Yluk) flows through Wadawurrung Country and has great cultural significance for Wadawurrung Traditional Owners.
+The Moorabool River, flows through Wadawurrung Country and has great cultural significance for Wadawurrung Traditional Owners.

 The river’s catchment is heavily farmed, with about 65% of its 1,150km2 deemed as being agricultural-related land cover.
 It is a highly regulated waterway with three major water storages – the Moorabool, Bostock, and Lal Lal Reservoirs.